 Recruiting emails are almost dead.
 When was the last time you got a reply to a cold job opportunity email?
 Unless you are Apple, Google, it is very unlikely you are going to get quick responses from good candidates.

-Make sure when you come across good resume, you take more effort to send personalized communication.
-Take more effort to know about such candidates by leaning more about their social presence, work contributions.
-Your email should build relationship with candidate.
+Make sure when you come across a good resume, you take more effort to send personalized communication.
+Take more effort to know about such candidates by learning more about their social presence, work contributions.
+Your email should build a relationship with the candidate.

 Which email stands a better chance?